lifelong-learning-systems/l2metrics/README.md

 - Normalization method is `task`, which computes the per-task data ranges by looking at LL and STE log data, then normalizing to [0, 100].
 - Smoothing method is `flat`, which is smooths data with a rectangular sliding window.
 - Smoothing window length is `None`, which defaults to min(int(`block_length` * 0.2), 100).
-- Outlier removal is disabled.
+- Outlier clamping is `disabled`.
 When enabled, the outliers (detected using 0.1, 0.9 quantiles) will be clamped to the quantile bounds.
 - Gaussian noise is disabled.
 - Plotting is enabled.
 - Draw lines between evaluation blocks is enabled.